 There is always work to be done restoring urban forest and maintaining trails.
-Here’s what’s currently happening and how you can get involved.
+Notice of work parties under the leadership of forest stewards will be posted here periodically.

 PIGEON POINT PARK

 Puget Park is just south of Pigeon Point Park.
 The Seattle Parks Department along with community volunteers have been working on improving the trail.
 They have been removing invasives, planting natives, regrading and resurfacing the trail.
-The entire 1.2 mile horseshoe shaped trail should be completely restored by the end of 2019.
 If you haven’t been to Puget Park lately, go check out the progress being made or at least check out this before and after photo: https://twitter.com/SeattleParks/status/843259499175723008

 Westcrest Park is located on the furthermost southern end of the greenbelt.
 DIRT Corps is revitalizing the southwest portion of Westcrest Park.
 The first step is to remove invasive species followed by planting events.
 The volunteer restoration events will include a brief weed ID education class to learn about the different types of invasive weeds, why they are harmful, and how to get rid of them.
 Learn how to join an upcoming Dirt Corp volunteer restoration event here: https://www.facebook.com/pg/theDIRTcorps/events/